cozy/cozy.github.io/src/dev/konnector.md

 cd cozy-konnector-monservice
 rm -rf .git
 git init
-yarn # or npm install
+yarn install # or npm install
 ```
 _note: we use `yarn`, but if you prefer `npm`, keep using it, everything should work._